vismayasolanki/Angry-Birds-simple-version-/README.md

 # Angry-Birds-simple-version.

-This was made by Team of 2 for hacknight conducted by Zense (Development club @ IIITB) which was a one night hackathon
+This was made by Team of 2 for hacknight conducted by Zense (Development club @ IIITB) which was a one night hackathon We implmented a simpler version of angry birds.
+We used OOPs, mechanics ( for real world like movements of objects).

 ## Developed for Zense HacKnight 2K19

 ### Authors